Health Resources

 Exercise

 Exercise is beneficial, even for those with heart conditions.
 It improves heart function, overall well-being and is associated with increased life expectancy and reduced heart disease risk in later life.
-It also aids in weight control and blood pressure reduction.
+It also aids in weight control and in lowering blood pressure.

 Vaccination

-Most children with heart disease can follow standard vaccinations schedule.
+Most children with heart disease can follow the standard vaccination schedule.
 However, those with immune deficiencies, such as DiGeorge syndrome or an isomerism, or those who are receiving immunosuppression, such as post-transplantation, may require a modified vaccination schedule.

 Travel Advice

-Before travelling, especially long distances or to unusual destinations:
+Before travelling, especially long distances or to unusual destinations, we recommend to:

 • Have a recent medical check-up